mpinb/in_silico_framework/_sources/installation.rst.txt

 Configuration
 -------------
+The :mod:`config` module allows the user to configure many aspects of ISF, such as:

+- The default file format for saving objects in a :mod:`data_base` (see :mod:`config`)
+- Which file locking method to use (see :mod:`config.file_locking`)
+- User-specific configuration for your project, such as morphology label names, cell type definitions, synapse mapping strategies, and default values for activity data (see :mod:`config.user`)

-ISF works best with a dask server for parallel computing.
-We provide default scripts to launch a dask server and workers that should work on most systems.
+ISF works best with a dask server for parallel computing, and all compute-intensive workflows in ISF work with a client for distributed computing.
+We provide default scripts to launch a dask server and workers that should work on most systems:

 .. code-block:: bash